openmas-ai/openmas/docs/guides/mcp_stdio_tool_call_tutorial.md

-# MCP stdio Tool Call Tutorial
+# MCP STDIO Tool Call Tutorial

-This tutorial walks you through creating a simple OpenMAS project that demonstrates MCP tool calls over standard input/output (stdio).
+This tutorial walks you through creating a simple OpenMAS project that demonstrates MCP tool calls over standard input/output (STDIO).
 You'll build a tool provider agent that exposes a text processing tool, and a tool user agent that calls this tool.

 ## Prerequisites